 Tell us more about Braille music?

 Just before quarantine began, I was fortunate enough to be able to go and visit a friend of mine in Melbourne.
 There were numerous times where I took public transport on my own and it is an experience I won’t forget, which has enhanced my independence.
+Read our tips for getting public transport if you live with low vision.

 You’re also keen to learn languages, why?